PC-Admin/provision-servers/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Roadmap

+- Stop preserving variables in inventory files - DONE
+- Figure out a better (more reliable) SSH hostkey system (should collect hostkey from template?) - DONE
+- add dynamic firewall section for UFW - https://github.com/application-research/haproxy-cluster-playbook/compare/main...PC-Admin:haproxy-cluster-playbook:ufw-changes - DONE
 - Expand VM disk size with: https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_disk_module.html
-- Stop preserving variables in inventory files
-- Figure out a better (more reliable) SSH hostkey system (should collect hostkey from template?) - DONE
-- Batch testing for playbook
+- Batch testing for playbook changes
-- add dynamic firewall section for UFW - https://github.com/application-research/haproxy-cluster-playbook/compare/main...PC-Admin:haproxy-cluster-playbook:ufw-changes
 - cleanup known hosts when deleting servers